missionpinball/mpf-docs/game_logic/shots/index.rst

-That can be things like lit, unlit, complete, flashing, etc. You can also configure shows for each state (the unlit state means the light is off, flashing means that the light is flashing, etc.), and you can configure different scoring based on whether state the shot is in (1,000 points if unlit, 5,000 if lit, etc.).
+That can be things like lit, unlit, complete, flashing, etc. You can also configure shows for each state (the unlit state means the light is off, flashing means that the light is flashing, etc.), and you can configure different scoring based on which state the shot is in (1,000 points if unlit, 5,000 if lit, etc.).
 All of this is completely configurable.

 You can also group multiple shots into "shot groups" and then do certain things